WriteRead024/GitTesting/SubfolderThree-BranchTests/committed-merge-text/branch-merge-test.md

 10k.
 This is line number 10, edit in multiple branches to test merge conflicts.

 Notes: vscode displayed a warning prompt when the commit with the merge conflict text was attempted, but clicking 'Yes' committed the commit without further problem.&nbsp; vscode also has syntax highlighting for the merge conflict text (in the Markdown syntax highlighting/git diff tool).

+A `git reset --keep commithash` with commithash for the commit with the commit messages then viewed in vscode did display those commit message syntax highlights.&nbsp; git resetting to the commit with the actually resolved conflicts required discarding the commit messages then detected as changes in comparison to the resolved-conflict changes, at which point the working directory was detected as clean, this paragraph was typed and the commit labled 'conflict message test complete' was committed.&nbsp;